iluwatar/java-design-patterns/decorator/README.md

 ## Intent

 Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

 ## Explanation

-Real world example
+Real-world example

 > There is an angry troll living in the nearby hills.
-Usually it goes bare handed but sometimes it
+Usually, it goes barehanded but sometimes it
 > has a weapon.
 To arm the troll it's not necessary to create a new troll but to decorate it
 > dynamically with a suitable weapon.